Beautiful interior design blends original details with soft textures and surfaces.

 Interior design Regine Schwethelm & Sibylle von Heyden

-slick and simple furniture, and touches of Asia.
+and slick and simple furniture.
 Fine walnut wood trimmings, tall casement windows, and unmasked concrete walls garnish lofts and suites, while propeller-headed ceiling fans pay homage to the many mechanical devices once whirring away in the power-station.

 The Originals Kai Hollmann & Lea Hollmann